JDeep1234/CloudSecurityLAB/Lab4_README.md

 # Lab 4 — AWS CloudWatch Monitoring

-A GitHub‑formatted guide to automate monitoring, alarms, SNS alerts, and dashboards for an EC2 instance.
+Guide to automate monitoring, alarms, SNS alerts, and dashboards for an EC2 instance.

 ## 🎯 Objective
 Set up: